anshuman-iyer/Financial-Management-System/README.md

-Simple C++ Financial Management CLI Application
+Simple Python Financial Management CLI Application

 Author: Anshuman Iyer

 📖 Overview
-This is a straightforward, console-based Financial Management application written in C++.
+This is a straightforward, console-based Financial Management application written in Python.
 It allows users to track their income and expenses through a simple command-line interface.
 All transaction data is saved locally to a transactions.txt file, ensuring data persistence between sessions.

 The application provides core functionalities for personal finance tracking, including adding, viewing, updating, and deleting transactions, as well as generating a summary of financial activity.

 ✨ Features

 Add Transaction: Add new income or expense records with details like date, category, amount, and a description.

 View All Transactions: Display a neatly formatted table of all recorded transactions.